Pairing/Characters: Gen. Lucius, Sirius.

 Lucius froze.
 Peering up, he was stunned to see Sirius Black grinning down at him.

 Before Lucius could recover from his shock, Black Apparated away.

-Many years later, when that disgusting rat of a wizard Peter Pettigrew had spoken of Black's Animagus form, prattling in an excited low tone as if he were telling the biggest of secrets, Lucius nodded his head in feigned interest, not saying a word.
+Many years later, when that disgusting rat of a wizard Peter Pettigrew had prattled on in an excited, low tone about Black's Animagus form, Lucius could only nod his head in feigned interest and not say a word.

 Lucius's only consolation for having to suffer through Pettigrew's unwarranted smugness—not to mention years of worry over his past mistake ever being discovered—was Black's reaction to his wink at King's Cross.
-He couldn't help but chuckle when the Animagus bolted down the length of the platform and quickly disappeared.
+He couldn't help but chuckle when, after seeing him, the Animagus bolted down the length of the platform.

-Thanks for reading!
-Comments are always welcome. :)
+Thank you for reading!
+Comments, favourites, and follows are always welcome.